AlexNica11/digital-signing/README.md

 # Server:

+Please check beforehand that you have maven installed that supports JAVA 21.
 The server is a Spring Boot (version: 3.2.5) application, using JAVA 21.
 Inside the folder "\digital-signing\dsms",
 Set the JAVA_HOME env variable to the JAVA 21 location.